The Ultimate Guide to Eloping in Estes Park

 choose your location + date

-Disclaimer: As an elopement photographer, many couples choose to book their elopement vendors before deciding on a location.
+Disclaimer: As an elopement photographer, I know that it’s not uncommon for couples to book their elopement vendors before deciding on a location.
 This is completely dependent on your priorities.
 If you aren’t too particular on photos, you might find yourself searching for photographers local to your elopement location.
 Alternatively, if photos are a top priority, you may find yourself needing to pay for accommodations or travel for your photographer to travel to your elopement location.

 Deciding on a location goes hand-in-hand with selecting a wedding date.
 You’ll need to consider weather, tourist season, accessibility, and budget.
 The best weather frequently is also smushed into tourist season, which hikes up the price or accommodations and vendors.
 To have the “best of both worlds”, consider eloping during shoulder-season to avoid the steep prices while still enjoying desirable weather.